sascha-andres/webbuild/README.md

 Non zero exit codes will be returned when one of the build steps are failing or `/app` is empty after step 10

+## Usage ##

+Assume you want to build a web application in the current directory containing the sources within the `src` subfolder and you want to place the build in the `app` subfolder.

+Then you can run the build like this:

+    docker run -t briefbote/webbuild:latest -v $PWD/src:/src -v $PWD/app:/app

+A very simplistic sample of it is in the `test` subfolder of this repository (note that `test/app/` is in the `.gitignore` file).

+To run the sample change to the test directory and run `run.sh`.
+It (re)creates the app subfolder ands starts a build that actually does nothing more then to copy the `index.html` using a custom.sh into the `/app` folder

 ## Code ##

 Code is open source under the Apache 2.0 License.
 You can obtain it at https://github.com/sascha-andres/webbuild